What is Trust Imaging?

 Trust Core Banking Systems

-Some banks integrate a third-party trust imaging solution, like AccuAccount, with their trust cores to gain advanced scanning, organization, and tracking.
-AccuAccount provides one system to manage the bank’s entire portfolio of customer and account-related documents, while offering the proper controls to keep trust documents hidden from users in lending or other departments.
+Some banks and credit unions integrate a third-party trust imaging solution, like AccuAccount, with their trust cores to gain advanced scanning, organization, and tracking.
+AccuAccount provides one system to manage the institution’s entire portfolio of account-related documents, while offering the proper controls to keep trust documents hidden from users in lending or other departments.

 Trust Core Imaging Resources